 • Heredity and eye injuries can also lead to poor vision.

-Some people with vision problems become very dependent on friends and relatives, while others suffer alone.
-This is wrong, as there are many devices available today that can help visually impaired people live in dignity.
+Some people with vision problems become very dependent on friends and family, while others suffer alone.
+This is not correct as there are many devices available today that can help people with low vision live a decent life.

 What to do if you have low vision

 In other words, many can now serve.
 But there is an unobvious exception to this rule.
-In sparsely populated areas, where the number of people for conscription is extremely small, the rules are fully respected, but where there are queues for a place in the army, even a slight deviation will become an exemption from service.
+In sparsely populated areas, where the number of people for conscription is extremely small, the rules are fully observed, but where there are queues for a place in the army, even a slight deviation will become an exemption from service.

-Formed conscription categories and small distribution rules
+Formed recruitment categories and small distribution rules

 1. Suitable without restrictions - A. This includes completely healthy young people.